 History & Founding Clubs

-The Women’s Metropolitan Golf Association, Inc., the second oldest golf association for women in the United States, was founded in October 1899 one year after the Women’s Golf Association of Philadelphia.
+The Women’s Metropolitan Golf Association, Inc., the second oldest golf association for women in the United States, was founded in October 1899 shortly after the Women’s Golf Association of Philadelphia.
 Organized and headquartered in New York City until 1994, it is now housed at Golf Central in Westchester County.

 From an initial roster of 23 Founding Clubs, the WMGA has grown to represent over 200 Member Clubs located within a 60-mile radius of Columbus Circle plus all of Long Island and nearly 2,300 individual members who are members of or enjoy playing privileges at those clubs.
 The membership territory is divided into three districts: Long Island, which includes all of Long Island, New Jersey, which covers a large portion of northern and central New Jersey and includes Staten Island and parts of Rockland County, NY, and Westchester, which takes in parts of Westchester County, NY and Fairfield County, CT.